-This page is long and covers four sports.
+This page is long and covers four sports popular in Martham.
 You can jump to any one by clicking your choice:-

-At the start of 20th century the working classes began to have slightly more leisure time and became involved with sports such as football, bowls and quoits.
+At the start of 20th century the working classes began to have slightly more leisure time and became involved with sports.
+People took an active part in football, bowls and quoits.
 Cricket was also popular but was considered to be more of a gentleman’s game indulged in by the upper classes but gradually things began to change and class intermingling began to change society.

 Bowls flourished in the Flegg area during the mid 19th century and was certainly very popular in Martham where, like several other villages, it was either played at large country houses or on greens at the rear of pubs.